Frequently Asked Questions

 That said, individuals’ duration in the program varies.
-While research indicates that CBT is effective in 6-12 weeks, our experience as psychologists taught us that clients do better if they see reduction in anxiety as a ongoing process, not a prescription.
+While research indicates that CBT is effective in 6-12 weeks, our experience as psychotherapists taught us that clients do better if they see a reduction in anxiety as an ongoing process, not a prescription.
 The format of our groups is based on that concept.

 Here are examples of why some individuals stay in treatment longer than others:

-• The frequency and intensity of anxiety symptoms varies considerably and can relate to variability in outcome.
+- The frequency and intensity of anxiety symptoms vary considerably and can relate to variability in outcome.